kura/blackhole/README.rst

   ssl_key=/etc/ssl/private/blackhole.io.key
   ssl_cert=/etc/ssl/certs/blackhole.io.crt

-You can find an example configuration file `example.conf-dist` in the root folder of this project.
+You can find an example configuration file `blackhole.conf-dist` in the root folder of this project.

 Usage